JasnavBajaj/Movie-Recommender-System/README.md

    streamlit run app.py
    ```
 4. The app will open in your default web browser.
 Use the dropdown to select a movie and click the "Recommend" button to see the recommendations along with movie posters.

+## How It Works

+- **Data Processing**: The notebook cleans and preprocesses the dataset, extracting features like genres, keywords, cast, and crew.
+It then creates a combined "tags" field for each movie.

+- **Vectorization & Similarity**: The text data is transformed into numerical vectors using CountVectorizer, and cosine similarity is computed to find similar movies.

+- **Recommendation**: Given a movie title, the system finds the most similar movies based on the computed similarity scores.

+- **Web Interface**: The Streamlit app allows users to interact with the recommender system, showing movie titles and posters by fetching them from the TMDB API.